Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Crime statistics

 Minneapolis experienced a surge in violent crime and gunfire incidents after the unrest in late May 2020.
 While there was no single agreed to cause to the rise of violence, Floyd's murder exacerbated many underlying social causes and served as a catalyst.
 Much of the elevated levels of violent crime was concentrated in areas of the fourth and third police precincts, which were among the poorest and most racially diverse areas of the city and where much of the heaviest rioting and looting took place.
 The record or near-record levels of gunfire, homicides, assaults, and armed carjackings reported in the city remained elevated throughout all of 2020 and 2021.
 People of color in Minneapolis were disproportionately affected by the increase in gunfire homicides.
 The elevated levels of violent crime after Floyd's murder were compared to the city's experience with higher crime rates in the 1990s when it was occasionally referred to by the disparaging moniker, "Murderapolis".

 In the year after Floyd's murder and the historic unrest, the Minneapolis police force declined by about 300 officers, from a prior maximum of 888, due to a combination of resignations, terminations, retirements, and medical leave.
-While the city experienced an increase in the number of violent crimes reported and emergency calls to 9-1-1 in 2020 and 2021, Minneapolis police responded to a lesser number of incidents, made fewer arrests, and investigated or solved a lower percentage of criminal cases.
+While the city experienced an increase in the number of violent crimes reported and emergency calls to 9-1-1 in 2020 and 2021, Minneapolis police responded to fewer incidents, made fewer arrests, and investigated or solved a lower percentage of criminal cases.
 Some criminalists and conservative media suggested the city experienced a "Minneapolis Effect", which alluded to the contested "Ferguson Effect" hypothesis in the aftermath of the 2014 shooting of Michael Brown where less-active policing was theorized to have contributed to increases in the rates of homicides and other violent crimes in the U.S. state of Missouri.
 Increases in violent crime rates in Minneapolis in 2020 and 2021 were similar to other cities that experienced unrest following a police killing, such as Baltimore in 2015 with the killing of Freddy Gray in police custody.